diadata-org/dia-kadena-oracles/README.md

 ## Important notes

-- Unline EVM or WASM, Kadena contract are not compiled to bytecode before deploying.
+- Unlike EVM or WASM, Kadena contract are not compiled to bytecode before deploying.
 The full human-readable source code is uploaded to the network, which means there's no need to verify contracts on explorer.
 - We highly recommend to create different admin accounts for every oracle smart contract you deploy.
 Kadena accounts have a nonce, therefore it's not possible to submit multiple commands in parallell.
 Doing so might cause issues at runtime.